effectfully-ou/sketches/denotational-approximations/README.md

 The fact that a definition obeys some laws doesn't make it automatically well-behaved. `monad-control` has laws.
 Did it help?
 [No](http://blog.ezyang.com/2012/01/monadbasecontrol-is-unsound/).

-Speaking generally, **it is obviously good to have laws**, but it is not obviously bad not to have laws in case they weren't found for a particular abstraction (`Foldable` doesn't have clear laws and it's in `base`).
+Speaking generally, **it is obviously good to have laws**, but it is not obviously bad not to have laws in case they weren't found for a particular abstraction (`Foldable`, `Alternative`, `MonadPlus` -- all these do not have clear laws and they're in `base`, `data-default` has 200k+ downloads, `lens` has ad hoc classes like those in `Control.Lens.Cons`, etc).
 Speaking less generally, laws for pure lenses are very important, because

 > On the other hand, I'm not willing to give up on `PutPut` as it forms the backbone of reasoning about code written with lens and determining the canonical nature of the combinators we supply. -- Edward Kmett